uptane/pures/pure2.md

 ### Metadata expiry times

-The Offline Updates role signs two different types of metadata: offline-update Targets metadata files, which contain the targets to be installed, and the the offline-update snapshot metadata, which lists the currently-valid offline-update Targets metadata files.
-For an offline update to be installed, both the offline update snapshot metadata file and the Targets metadata file being installed MUST be within their validity period.
+The Offline Updates role signs two different types of metadata: Offline-update Targets metadata files, which contain the targets to be installed, and the the Offline-update Snapshot metadata, which lists the currently-valid Offline-update Targets metadata files.
+For an offline update to be installed, both the offline update Snapshot metadata file and the Targets metadata file being installed MUST be within their validity period.

 Therefore, choosing the expiry times for these files is an important security consideration, and an important usability consideration.
 Making the right choice will depend heavily on the implementation and what purpose offline updates are serving.
 For example, if offline updates are designed for